 Section 3 – Elected Officials: a) SPMI members who are elected to government office shall advocate and represent the principles and the general content and spirit of the platform of the Socialist Party USA and the SPMI.

 b) Any member of the SPMI, elected to public office, who shall in any way vote in direct conflict with the general content and spirit of the SPMI’s principles and platform may be recalled and/or expelled from the Party.

 Article IV: Membership

-a) Except as provided in sub-section (b), all eligible SPMI members, holding membership in good standing in the Socialist Party USA, shall equivalently hold membership in good standing in the SPMI and in any SPMI Local within whose Local jurisdiction such members may reside.
+b) Except as provided in subsection (c), all eligible SPMI members, holding membership in good standing in the Socialist Party USA, shall equivalently hold membership in good standing in the SPMI and in any SPMI Local within whose Local jurisdiction such members may reside.